Sasi8454/Sasi8454/README.md

-- 👋 Hi, I’m @Sasikala
+- 👋 Hi, I’m @Sasikala java developer @Wipro
-- 👀 I’m interested in learning new technology and implemet them
+- 👀 I’m interested in learning new technology and implementing them
-- 🌱 I’m currently learning spring boot
+- 🌱 java, spring boot, rest API implementation
-- 💞️ I’m looking to collaborate on realtime projects
+- 💞️ I’m looking to collaborate on real-time projects
 - 📫 How to reach me ...
 Sashi8454@gmail.com

 <!---